Pechenkya/AUTOSAR_TEST_TASK/Task 1.1/README.md

 # Task 1.1 solution
 ## Code basic solutions

-[x] While providing min (max) function and MIN (MAX) macro I used same ternary operator, in this cases it behaves different, but still provide correct answer.
+[x] While providing the min (max) function and MIN (MAX) macro I used the same ternary operator, in these cases, it behaves differently, but still provides the correct answer.

-It happens, because of macro nature: when we call macro preprocessor just changes macro call by it's code by setting parameters just as expression (not a variable), as a result expression parameters like x1++ or ++x1 were not just calculated once and used as one value, they were called twice after macro disclosure
+It happens, because of macro nature: when we call macro preprocessor just changes macro call by its code by setting parameters just as expression (not a variable), as a result expression parameters like x1++ or ++x1 were not just calculated once and used as one value, they were called twice after macro disclosure
 (both a were changed with ++x1).

-As opposite, function calls behave as we expect: expression value is calculated only once and then it's used in variable.
+Contrary, function calls behave as we expect: expression value is calculated only once and then it's used in a variable.

 [x] I provided tests in main() for both functions and macros to see, how it behaves.